Akshita-83/Kisan-Sathi/README.md

 **🐄 Animals & Milk**
 Take a photo to check animal health, get calm voice-based care suggestions, track milk production, and sell milk at the best local price.

+**conclusion**
+it will empower farmers to make smarter descisions and build a sustainable future for agriculture